 Patients will usually present because of absent menstruation.
 The suitable diagnostic method is a chromosome analysis, which can reveal the male genotype standing in contrast to the female habitus.
 Furthermore, testosterone levels will be in the normal male range, but estrogen levels will be too low for a woman.

 Patients usually identify as female.
 The diagnosis used to be hidden from the affected children, but current practice is the age-appropriate disclosure by the parents and psychological counseling.
 Patients are capable of cohabitation but remain infertile.

-Standard of care is the post-pubertal surgical removal of the testes (orchidectomy) in order to prevent a malign degeneration, followed by hormone replacement therapy with estrogen and gestagen.
+The standard of care is the post-pubertal surgical removal of the testes (orchidectomy) to prevent a malign degeneration, followed by hormone replacement therapy with estrogen and gestagen.
 Some patients with a short vagina or vaginal aplasia may also require surgical corrective treatment.